zonghui-ddd-spring-cloud/pact-producer/README.md

 # The Pact Sample Project Based on pact-jvm-provider-junit_2.11.

-The repo "pact-ec-app" demonstrates an e-commerce application which depends on the "pact-ec-review-service" restful service.
+The repo "pact-consumer" demonstrates an e-commerce application which depends on the "pact-producer" restful service.
 The former (as a consumer) requests the latter (as a provider) to provide rating information (such as a 3-star of a 5-star rating) for a product on the e-commerce website with product id and user name.

-The repo "pact-ec-review-service" is the sample project to show how to use the pact-jvm-provider-junit_2.11.
+The repo "pact-producer" is the sample project to show how to use the pact-jvm-provider-junit_2.11.

 # How to Run It